ibrahimasorydiallo1/RAG-Based-AI-Assistant-LangChain/README.md

 The project requires implementing 7 main steps:

-1. **Prepare Your Documents** - Adding our own documents to the data directory
+1. **Prepare the Documents** - Adding our own documents to the data directory
 2. **Document Loading** - Loading documents from files into the system
 3. **Text Chunking** - Spliting documents into smaller, searchable chunks
 4. **Document Ingestion** - Processing and storing documents in the vector database